ryanmfransen/Atari-Joystick-Adapter/README.md

 ![Atari Joystick Connector](images/atarijoystickconnector.png)

 I've also modelled the Atari joystick connector in CAD.
-Mostly just to hel pfacilitate designing theenclosure for fitmen, however I also added it to the KiCad footprint so you could also render the 3d model of the PCB with it as well.
+Mostly just to help facilitate designing theenclosure for fitmen, however I also added it to the KiCad footprint so you could also render the 3d model of the PCB with it as well.

 ![Atari Joystick Conenctor Model](images/atarijoystickconnectormodel.png)